heyajohnny/afvalinfo/README.md

 - Copy the files in the /custom_components/afvalinfo/ folder to: [homeassistant]/config/custom_components/afvalinfo/

 Example config:
+(Or use the lazy and easier route and just copy paste the values from this [configuration.yaml](https://github.com/heyajohnny/afvalinfo/blob/master/example/configuration.yaml))
 #### Don't forget to remove the comments from the example config (everything between and after the parentheses)
 ```Configuration.yaml:
   sensor: